Pennsylvania Railroad 5550: Aluminum components

 The cab of the locomotive is of aluminum construction.
 This is not a new feature, as the cabs of the previous T1s were also made of aluminum, which was done to reduce weight.
 The streamlining of the locomotive, like the cab, also consists of aluminum construction.
 Digitization of the original cab blueprints was undertaken by JAKTOOL in Cranbury, New Jersey.
 On January 18, 2017, the frames and main components of the cab were cut by Gemini Industrial Machine in Dover, Ohio, beginning construction of the cab.
 Construction of the cab was contracted to Curry Rail Services in Hollidaysburg, Pennsylvania.
 By coincidence, the facility currently housing Curry Rail Services was previously the Pennsylvania Railroad's Samuel Rea Car Shops.
 The cab was completed on July 10, 2017, albeit unpainted.

 Construction on the "prow" portion of the locomotive's streamlining, also made of aluminum, began on November 10, 2016, by Gemini Industrial Machine.
 This part of the structure houses the headlight and keystone number plate.
 Using existing CAD models, a water jet cutter, bodywork, fabrication and paint, the prow was completed on May 16, 2017, with the headlight and keystone number plate attached.

 Locomotive frame

-As of fall 2017, the frame of PRR 5550 was being transferred from original Pennsylvania Railroad blueprints to CAD software by JAKTOOL.
-The model is reported to be around 30 percent complete, with all work hours being donated.
-Both the left and right sides of the frame structure are expected to be symmetrical.
+The locomotive frame began construction at a Dover, Ohio-based fabrication shop in 2024.
+On May 1, 2025 the Trust announced that it was now complete.

+This was the most complicated component and described as the "lynchpin" of the entire locomotive as everything bolts to it: the boiler bolts to it and the wheel cannon boxes come up into the pedestal jaws.
+The 5550 frame is designed to have a buff strength exceeding FRA requirements for durability and running at high speed on 4 cylinders.
+Steam era calculations were revived to deal with yawing from reciprocating cylinders.
+As of October 2025 the four cylinders were being fabricated and attached to the frame.